 Why Is Testosterone So Important To Measure?

 Testosterone helps to slow the ageing process through maintaining muscle mass and bone mineralisation.
 It has a positive effect on heart muscle and has been shown to reduce the risk associated with atheroscleosis, (plaque build-up in the arteries) It also works with emotional wellbeing, helping to maintain motivation and enthusiasm for living.
 Its most widely acknowledged effect is on supporting libido and sexual function.
-While this is more readily accepted with men the same can be true for women as Testosterone has been effective in treating vaginal dryness, thinning of vaginal tissue and increasing sensitivity in the genitals and breast tissue.

 The ability to produce Testosterone is partly genetic so that in many cases, it’s “like father, like son.”
 We also know that lifestyle plays a role and men, who are overweight, smoke and/or drink alcohol excessively, will have lower levels of testosterone.
 Add to this the fact, that, as a man ages, not only does the production of Testosterone diminish, but so does the ability of his tissues and cells to respond to Testosterone.